top of page

 Blood Meal in a Dish

-What is Blood Meal?
+What is it?

-Nutritional Composition of Blood Meal
+Nutritional Composition

-Benefits of Using Blood Meal in the Garden
+Benefits of Using it in the Garden

 Additionally, blood meal's strong scent acts as a natural deterrent for some pests and animals.
 The odor helps to repel certain critters, reducing the risk of damage to plants.
-However, it's important to note that blood meal may not be effective against all pests, and additional pest control measures may be necessary.
+However, it's important to note that it may not be effective against all pests, and additional pest control measures may be necessary.

-The Role of Blood Meal in Soil Improvement
+The Role of it in Soil Improvement

 Blood Meal in Soil Improvement